nauman/ai-react-to-rails-blueprint/README.md

 # MVP to Rails Blueprint

-A developer-first system to build MVPs using tools like [Lovable.dev](https://lovable.dev) and [V0.dev](https://v0.dev), while maintaining a structured Rails blueprint in parallel for clean, scalable migration to Ruby on Rails using Phlex and Hotwire.
+A developer-first system to build MVPs using tools like [Lovable.dev](https://lovable.dev) and [V0.dev](https://v0.dev), while maintaining a structured Rails blueprint in parallel for clean, scalable migration to Ruby on Rails using ViewComponent, RubyUI, and Hotwire.

 ---